bobaekang/old-bobaekangdotcom/src/blogs/method-chain-must-go-on.md

 One of the most common operations in reshaping a tabular data object is subsetting, either by rows or columns.
 And when it comes to subsetting a data frame, [`pandas.DataFrame.loc`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.loc.html) is like a Swiss army knife.
 This single method can handle subsetting both rows and columns either by labels or conditions.

 This versatility, however, is a double-edged sword.
-When one method does so much, the semantics of the each method call gets muddled a bit.
+When one method does so much, the semantics of each method call gets muddled a bit.
 In addition, `.loc` is accessing the subset of a data frame, which means any operations applied to that subset might lead to mutating the original data frame.[^1]

 [^1]: I'm picking on `.loc` specifically because `.ix` is now deprecated and `.iloc` is limited to integer-based indexing.